Help give tigers lives worth living

 Tiger cubs are ripped from their mothers.
 As they grow, they are confined in small cages with concrete floors and subjected to harsh, distressing training regimes.
 And they are forced to pose for photos with tourists for hours on end.

 Thailand is a hotspot for tiger tourism.
 These beautiful endangered animals are bred, used and abused for the profit of wildlife entertainment venues and travel companies – and sometimes illegal traders.

-$30 could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals
+$30 could help protect tigers from being threatened, and re-train people to find new ways of living without abusing wild animals

 $60 could help lobby governments against tiger entertainment venues and keep tigers in the wild where they belong

 World Animal Protection has been protecting animals for over 50 years and we passionately believe that animals matter.
 With your support, we’ll go where animal suffering is most far reaching and animal cruelty is most severe.

 In 2017, 87% of funds raised went towards protecting animals in our four areas of work.
 We strive to ensure your vital donations make the largest impact for animals and help achieve lasting change.

 * These figures are in local currency and taken from the New Zealand 2017 audited accounts.